California Promise Program

 Note: Once you have been removed from the program, you will be notified via email

-Calendar for Spring 2024 New Students
+Calendar for Fall 2024 New Students

-February 14, 2024: Deadline to meet with your advisor and sign the pledge.
+September 19, 2024: Deadline to meet with your advisor and sign the pledge.

-Transfer students Feb 19, 2024- Submit a transcript verifying completion of the Associate for Transfer degree (AD-T) that matches your CSUMB major and concentration.
-The final transcript submitted for admissions might not include your AD-T degree, so please check with your advisor!!!
+Transfer students | September 19, 2024: Submit a transcript verifying the Associate for Transfer degree (AD-T) completion that matches your CSUMB major and concentration.
+The final transcript submitted for Admissions might not include your AD-T degree, so please check with your advisor!!!

 Questions?